vibewell25/vibewell/docs/docs/user-guide/index.md

 ---

-Thank you for choosing Vibewell for your beauty and wellness journey.
+Thank you for choosing VibeWell for your beauty and wellness journey.
 This guide will be updated regularly as new features are added to the platform.